 Thank you for your interest in completing a winter break room change!
 Please use the form below to express your interest in this process.
-This interest form will remain open until Monday, November 30th at 5:00 p.m.
+This form will remain open until Sunday, December 10 at 5pm.

-Your Residence Hall Director or Interim Area Coordinator will contact you on Tuesday, December 1st to see if you are interested in moving into any of our available spaces on December 3-5 or 7-8.
+Otherwise, your Residence Hall Director or Interim Area Coordinator will contact you on Tuesday, December 19 to see if you are interested in moving into any of our available spaces on December 20-21 (Wednesday and Thursday).
 Completing this interest form does not mean that the space you desire will be available.

-Winter break room changes will be limited to the availability of vacant rooms as of December 1st.
+Winter break room changes will be limited to the availability of vacant rooms as of December 19.
 If a previous resident has not properly checked out or is waiting to complete a winter break room change of their own, some spaces may not be available for a winter break room change.
 University Housing is not anticipating many single rooms/single bedrooms within a suite to be available.

 Should you not be interested in any available options at the end of the semester or should you not be able to complete a winter break room change, we may have additional space available during the spring semester.
-Beginning at the start of the 3rd week of the spring semester, please check with your Residence Hall Director or Interim Area Coordinator, or Assistant Residence Hall Director to inquire about a spring semester room change.
+Beginning at the start of the 3rd week of the spring semester, please check with your Residence Hall Director, Interim Area Coordinator, or Assistant Residence Hall Director to inquire about a spring semester room change.